 included dinner, breakfast and 1 alcoholic drink

-*note: there are affiliative links in this post, which means we will make a small commission if you book something but you will still pay the same great price!
-We only recommend things we have tried ourselves***
+*note: there are affiliative links in this post, which means we will make a small commission if you book something but you will still pay the same great price! **

 Have you been to Phi Phi before?
 What were your thoughts?